 We have incurred significant operating losses in every year since inception and expect to incur net operating losses for the foreseeable future.
-Our net loss was \$22.4 million and \$17.4 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$107.5 million.
+Our net loss was \$23.3 million and \$22.4 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$131.6 million.
 We do not know whether or when we will become profitable.
 To date, we have not generated any revenues from product sales and have financed our operations through private placements and public offerings of our equity securities and, to a lesser extent, through funding from the Cystic Fibrosis Foundation, or CFF, and the National Institutes of Health, or the NIH.
 We have devoted substantially all of our financial resources and efforts to the research and development of potential product candidates.
-We are still in the early stages of development of our product candidates, and we have not completed development of any product candidate.
+All of our product candidates are in the development stage, and we have not completed development of any product candidate.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' deficit and working capital.
 We anticipate that our expenses will increase substantially if and as we:

-- conduct further clinical and preclinical studies of MAT2203 AND MAT2501, our lead LNC product candidates; - support the conduct of further clinical studies of MAT2203, even if such studies are primarily financed with non-dilutive funding from the NIH; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio;

-- hire additional clinical, quality control and scientific personnel; and - a dd operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.
+- conduct further clinical and preclinical studies of MAT2203 AND MAT2501, our lead LNC product candidates; - support the conduct of further clinical studies of MAT2203, even if such studies are primarily financed with non-dilutive funding from the NIH; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.